VSCode-Lamner/VSCode-Generate-Comments/README.md

 ## Usage

-1. Install Node.js, you can refer to the [following](https://nodejs.org/en/download/) website for reference.
-2. Make sure to follow the #[Requirements](#requirements) section to properly run the server to load in the lamner model.
+1. Make sure to follow the #[Requirements](#requirements) section to properly run the server to load in the lamner model.
-3. Run npm install to get all of the needed dependencies.
-4. Open up a terminal instance in VSCode, and type in `npm run watch`
-5. Hit `F5` to go into debug mode.
-6. Run the following command `Lamner: Install Server` through the VSCode command palette (only need to do it once after the extension is first installed).
+2. Run the following command `Lamner: Install Server` through the VSCode command palette (only need to do it once after the extension is first installed).
-7. Next, run the following command `Lamner: Run Server` through the VSCode command palette.
+3. Next, run the following command `Lamner: Run Server` through the VSCode command palette.
-8. Now you can select your desired functions, and use the keyboard shortcut to find the generated comment.
+4. Now you can select your desired functions, and use the keyboard shortcut to find the generated comment.
-9. To shutdown the server you can either:
+5. To shutdown the server you can either:
     - Close the VSCode edtior.
     - Click the 'trash bin' icon on the terminal.
     - Enter `CTRL + C` on the terminal.